brsylcn/ETL-Project/README.md

 ![Capture.PNG](https://github.com/brsylcn/ETL_project_group2/blob/master/Capture.PNG)

--We are going to drop columns 10-15 from video game sales since the other files do not contain matching columns.
+- We are going to drop columns 10-15 from video game sales since the other files do not contain matching columns.

--We are going to create self-referencing columns for platform in both the Xbox and PS4.
+- We are going to create self-referencing columns for platform in both the Xbox and PS4.

-This will leave us with 10 columns in each dataframe.
+- This will leave us with 10 columns in each dataframe.

-We then merged the 3 into one.
+- We then merged the 3 into one.

-We drop duplicates.
+- We drop duplicates.

-We dropped NaN.
+- We dropped NaN.

-That left us with XXXXX rows of data.
+- That left us with XXXXX rows of data.

-We then started breaking the data down into the various normal forms
+- We then started breaking the data down into the various normal forms